Learn the 5 phases of this problem-solving methodology and switch from technology-centered to user-centered thinking.

 Until 1986, Japan’s highest-denominated banknote featured an image of Prince Shotoku.
 The prince’s portrait was then supplanted by the stern countenance of Yukichi Fukuzawa, which remains on the 10,000-yen bill to this day.

-The fact that Yoshihiko Noda is Japan’s sixth prime minister in five years speaks for itself.
+The fact that Yoshihiko Noda is Japan’s sixth prime minister in five years says a lot.
 The revolving door that seems to have been permanently installed in the Kantei (Prime Minister’s Residence) means that no premier has time to craft and implement the fundamental reforms Japan so badly needs.

 There’s a lot of talk these days about the need to reconstruct and revive Japan following the March 11 triple shock of earthquake, tsunami, and nuclear disaster.
 But Japan’s sclerotic political system and a dearth of leadership could well slow the process of getting Japan back on track.

-“No one is really leading with regard to what reforms should be done before others,” is how House of Representatives Member Keiro Kitagami describes Japan’s post-March 11 political environment.
-Kitagami, a member of the ruling Democratic Party of Japan, was speaking during the G1 Global’s Plenary Session 1, entitled “The Rebirth of Japan: The Political Landscape.”
+“No one is really leading with regard to what reforms should be done before others,” says House of Representatives Member Keiro Kitagami of Japan’s post-March 11 political environment.

 So what form will that new socioeconomic structure take?

-“[We want to] create the world’s No. 1 energy and environmental society, and the world’s No. 1 longevity society,” Furukawa informed the audience.
+“[We want to] create the world’s No. 1 energy and environmental society, and the world’s No. 1 longevity society,” Furukawa says.
 “Japan will accelerate green innovation.”
 He added that the government will review Japan’s energy policy from scratch and will work to reduce the country’s dependence on nuclear power.

-“We need strong leadership and strong momentum for reform,” pointed out Heizo Takenaka, Director of Keio University’s Global Security Research Institute and Professor at Keio’s Faculty of Policy Management.
+“We need strong leadership and strong momentum for reform,” points out Heizo Takenaka, director of Keio University’s Global Security Research Institute and professor at Keio’s Faculty of Policy Management.
 “We can’t get strong leadership because we are such an insular society.”
-One way of reducing that insularity, Takenaka said, is for Japan to join the Trans-Pacific Partnership free-trade agreement.
+One way of reducing that insularity, he says, is for Japan to join the Trans-Pacific Partnership free-trade agreement.

-House of Councillor Yoriko Kawaguchi looks within Japan itself when trying to come to grips with the country’s leadership deficit: “We are not giving education to children to create leaders,” she said.
+House of Councillor Yoriko Kawaguchi looks within Japan itself when trying to come to grips with the country’s leadership deficit: “We are not giving education to children to create leaders,” she says.

-Perhaps it was because they were speaking in their second (or third) language, but it seemed that the three politicians on the panel were speaking in unusually free and open terms, which was refreshing.
+Perhaps it was because they were speaking in their second (or third) language, but it seemed that the three politicians on the panel were speaking in unusually free and open terms.

 So while everyone agrees that there’s a need for Japan to be reborn, just what form that rebirth should take is unclear.
-And while there’s a consensus that the country desperately needs leadership, the big question remains: who will lead?
+And while there’s a consensus that the country desperately needs leadership, the big question remains.